iJustinn/House_Price/README.md

 -   `inputs/data`: the raw data used for analysis

+-   `inputs/sketches`: hand-drawn sketches used during the planning of this research

 -   `inputs/llm`: records of multiple conversations with ChatGPT that assisted in building this project

 -   `outputs/data`: the cleaned data used for analysis